AgentNo/87th-admin-bot/COMMANDS.md

 Will add all the Recruit roles to the @'d user.
 Will not work on users that are already enlisted.

 ### !role <merc/rep/visitor> <@user>
-Adds or removes the merc/rep/visitor role on a user, depending on whether or not they already have it.
+Adds the merc/rep/visitor role to a user.

 ### !attend
 Updates the 'Last Seen' dates on the master doc for the users currently connected to the invoker's voice channel.
 Can only be used in a voice channel otherwise command will fail.